Brooklyn, New York foodie guide: where locals eat and drink

 Once Manhattan’s poor neighbour, famed for its Italian restaurants, Brooklyn’s restaurant scene these days is less one-trick pony, more Champion the wonder horse of culinary and cultural cross-pollination.
-(You can check out our guide to the best restaurants in Manhattan here)
+(You can check out our guide to where to eat in Manhattan here)

-Williamsburg is full of restaurants, from Mccarren Park Farmers’ Market to Smorgasburg (brooklynflea.com), a Saturday waterfront fixture with food stalls selling everything from doughnuts to oysters, New Orleans po’ boys to popcorn.
+Williamsburg is full of markets, from Mccarren Park Farmers’ Market to Smorgasburg, a Saturday waterfront fixture with food stalls selling everything from doughnuts to oysters, New Orleans po’ boys to popcorn.

 Gourmet stores range from the Bedford Cheese Shop to Mast Brothers, which offers factory tours and chocolate tastings (don’t miss the goat’s milk flavour), and Zen-like tea emporium Puerh Brooklyn, which stocks 70 hand-picked teas and exquisite teaware.